The Rheumatology department at Great Ormond Street Hospital treats a range of conditions.

 - Any child referred to this assessment service should already have had a local physiotherapy assessment and a local physiotherapy service should be available to supervise and undertake any ongoing exercise programme if this is deemed appropriate

-- All referrals must be accompanied by a completed pre-referral proforma (which can be found here: Rheumatology Patient Referral Form) and a physiotherapy assessment form here: Physiotherapy Proforma NIMPS
+- All referrals must be accompanied by a completed pre-referral proforma (which can be found here: Rheumatology pre-referral proforma (39.75 KB) and a physiotherapy assessment form here: Physiotherapy Proforma NIMPS

 The Assessment Process